 When sitting directly in front of a VA panel display and at a normal viewing distance, VA glow is usually visible as a pale glow at the bottom of the screen with really dark scenes, and it’s not nearly as noticeable as IPS glow.

-The amount of VA glow varies across different models and individual units of monitors, but in most cases, it’s completely negligible; in fact, most users won’t even notice it (excluding the very old VA models).
+The amount of VA glow varies across different models and individual units of monitors, but in most cases, it’s completely negligible; in fact, most users won’t even notice it (excluding very old VA models).

-Moving a bit further away from the screen while still being directly in front of it will reduce VA glow.
+Moving a bit further away from the screen while still being directly in front of it will reduce the VA glow.

 In contrast, looking at the screen from sharp angles will cause the glow to become more apparent across the display with a purple/silver glow (depending on the viewing position and on-screen content).

 This isn’t a big issue as you aren’t normally looking at the monitor like this (too close, and too above or below it).